 Slideshow image

-BC’s food system will be more resilient if we scale back intensive animal agriculture
+BC’s food system will be more resilient if we re-think intensive animal agriculture

 Animal agriculture — raising animals for meat, dairy, and eggs — is one of the most difficult sectors for public policy.
 Livestock agribusinesses are proud of turning out affordable protein, and don't like the idea of producing less.
 Consumers enjoy eating wings, steak, bacon and eggs, and don't like the idea of eating less.

 But that's what we need to do if we're going to tackle the climate crisis, water pollution, and biodiversity.
 We'll need to produce and consume smaller numbers of cattle, chickens, and pigs.
 No consumers will need to become vegetarian or vegan if they don't want to.
-But we in industrialized countries, who eat animal-source foods every day, will need to move meat to the side of the plate.
+But we in industrialized countries, who eat animal-source foods every day, will need to make plant-based foods the centre of the plate.

 Meat threatens climate and water quality